 Backcountry Safety

 Exploring the backcountry terrain around Sun Peaks Resort comes with both risk and reward.
-We recommend guests remain in-bounds at all times for their safety and, if you are accessing the backcountry, ask that you please do so from outside the ski area boundary.
+We recommend guests remain in-bounds for their safety.
+The backcountry is not patrolled, and Sun Peaks Ski Patrol does NOT provide assistance outside ski area boundary.

-If you do decide to explore the backcountry it’s important that you are well prepared before venturing out.
-Please review the information below regarding safety in the backcountry and after hours hazards in the resort:
+If you do decide to explore the backcountry it’s important that you are well prepared.
+Please review the information below regarding safety in the backcountry and after-hours hazards in the resort.

 Be Prepared

 • Avalanche Training.
 Taking an avalanche safety course is an important first step if you plan to explore the backcountry.
-An Avalanche Skills Training 1 (AST 1) course is the minimum pre-requisite you should complete before heading beyond the boundary.
+An Avalanche Skills Training 1 (AST 1) course is a great entry level course.
+More information can be found here.

 • Conditions.
-As part of your planning, check conditions and the avalanche forecast at www.avalanche.ca before heading out.
+As part of your planning, check conditions and the avalanche forecast at www.avalanche.ca.

 • Equipment.
-Make sure you have the correct equipment before you go.
+Make sure you have the correct avalanche safety equipment.
 This includes a transceiver, shovel, probe, extra clothing, food and water, communication devices, and emergency supplies.

 • Travel Partners.
 Don't enter the backcountry alone.
-Ensure all members of your group have the appropriate equipment and the training to use it.
+Ensure all members of your group have the appropriate avalanche safety equipment and the training to use it.

 • Communicate.
 Let others know when and where you are going, as well as when you plan to return.